gregol-PALOMA/gregol-PALOMA/README.md

 <h2>PALOMA GREGOL</h2>

-  I'm an IT technician who is still discovering which path i want to go in IT area, bring some fun in all the things i do is one of my personal mottoes.<br/> In this profile you can follow the evolution of my studies in IT, especially in front-end.
+  I'm an IT technician from Brazil, who is still discovering which path i want to go in IT area.
+Bring some fun in all the things i do is one of my personal mottoes.<br/> In this profile you can follow the evolution of my studies in IT, especially in front-end.
   </br>
   </br>
-  Some technologies i like to use is:
-  * PHP 🐘,
-  * JS 🍵,
-  * Java ☕.

 </p>

 <p align="left">